Vyral/krissy-mireles/_posts/2020-06-03-q-whats-with-all-the-cash-buyers.md

 <p style="text-align:center"><em>Here’s what the rise in cash homebuyers means for you.</em></p>

 As a team that handles a lot of volume, we’re negotiating deals every day and have a pretty good feel for the market.
-One trend that has been sticking out as of late is that there are a lot of cash buyers out there. **These aren’t just cash investors.** These are people who are using their hard-earned money and putting it into real estate.
+One trend that has been sticking out, as of lately, is that there are a lot of cash buyers out there. **These aren’t just cash investors.** These are people who are using their hard-earned money and putting it into real estate.

 Last weekend, my team was up against multiple offers on every single offer that they submitted.
 I was working with four different buyers, and every single one was in a multiple-offer situation.&nbsp;